roman-milk/roman-milk.github.io/teacher-is-mistaken.md

   "Where does it hurt, I could kiss it better," he quipped.
 He obviously didn't believe it was painful.
 He had figured out it was connected to the large rings in her nipples, but nothing more than that.

   It wasn't stimulating it was annoying, unlike when her master stimulated her body.
 He pulled it in a certain way and felt her clit throb.
 She couldn't help reacting with a deep sigh, almost dropping the cans.
-Report_Story #2